NickMcConnell/FAangband/docs/attack.rst

 Monster Memories
 ================

-There are hundreds of different creatures in the pits of Angband, many of which have the same letter symbol and color on the screen.
+There are hundreds of different creatures in the world of FAangband, many of which have the same letter symbol and color on the screen.
 The exact species of a creature can be discovered by |``l``ooking| at it.
 It is also very difficult to keep track of the capabilities of various creatures.
-Luckily, Angband automatically keeps track of your experiences with a particular creature.
+Luckily, FAangband automatically keeps track of your experiences with a particular creature.
 This feature is called the monster memory.
 Your monster memory recalls the particular attacks of each creature (whether or not technically a monster) which you have suffered, as well as recalling if